iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.phe.couchto5K 2 reviews"/>
 </p>

+> The voice of the coach is not in sync with my music from Spotify.
+Long periods of time where the coach isn't speaking and the volume dipped during this period.
+Conversley, the music is at full volume whilst the coach is speaking.
+This was from week one.
+Its quite distracting and would like it fixed, else is a good app.<br> :date: __2021-05-16 00:46:37__

 > Brilliant idea, poor execution.
 The app is crashing, which results in resetting the day/run progress and second instance somehow running in background, still playing comments.<br> :date: __2021-05-13 14:11:52__

 > Is there any settings to stop the app from not working when the phone screen is off?<br> :date: __2021-04-26 10:30:31__